You should have an awesome virtual conference

 Activity Structures

 Design engaging ways for your conference participants to interact with each other.
 How can you utilize the virtual space in ways that surpass in-person conferencing?
-For example, a “spectrum activity” asks people to discuss a topic by choosing a scaled response before talking.
+For example, “Where Do You Stand” asks people to discuss a topic by placing themselves on a scale or continuum before sharing.

 Platforms

-Choose a platform that affords (or allows for) the kinds of activities you wish to include in your event.
+Choose a platform that supports the kinds of activities you wish to include in your event.
 Do you need people to be able to move themselves around?
 Do you want them to spontaneously create their own sized groupings?
 Some platforms excel in one-to-many presentations while others are good at small group interactions.

 Social Norms

-Consider the social challenges participants may face.
+Consider the social challenges participants face virtually.
 Will they feel uncomfortable joining a small group already underway?
 Will they have trouble leaving a 1:1 conversation?
-By playfully introducing social norms or “event rules,” you can help participants feel comfortable interacting virtually at poster sessions (below), coffee breaks, networking events, or the like.
+By playfully introducing social norms or “event rules,” you can help participants feel comfortable interacting virtually at poster sessions (above), coffee breaks, networking events, or the like.

-Of course, the three legs inform each other and work together: Certain activities will only be possible on platforms with particular affordances; and social norms will depend on both the activity and the chosen platform.
+These three elements inform each other and work together: Certain activities will only be possible on platforms with particular affordances; and social norms will depend on both the activity and the chosen platform.

 Your superpowers